jadabrenon/latin102portfolio/translation1.md

-A. Grammatical analysis
+**Needs revisions**

+A. Grammatical analysis ❌ *You've got a good start on breaking out clauses, but don't have their dependencies worked out yet.*

 Place each clause on a separate line, indented to show its level of subordination.
 Italicize the verb of each clause by surrounding it with asterisks.

-Hercules cum in hospitium ad *Dexamenum* regem
+Hercules cum in hospitium ad *Dexamenum* regem  ❌

-> *uenisset* eiusque filiam *Deianiram* deuirginasset,
+> *uenisset* eiusque filiam *Deianiram* deuirginasset,  ❌

->> volebat eam uxorem ducere.
+>> volebat eam uxorem ducere.  ❌

-cum Hercules *abesset*,
+cum Hercules *abesset*,  ❌

-> centaurus Eurytion petit Deianiram uxorem.
+> centaurus Eurytion petit Deianiram uxorem. ❌

-quia pater eius centaurum timebat,
+quia pater eius centaurum timebat, ❌

-> *pollicitus* est se daturum.
+> *pollicitus* est se daturum.❌

-*Tempore certo*,
+*Tempore certo*,  ❌

-> venit centaurus cum fratribus ad nuptias.
+> venit centaurus cum fratribus ad nuptias. ❌

-Hercules interuenit et centaurum interfecit,
+Hercules interuenit et centaurum interfecit, ❌

-> Deianiram *abduxit*.
+> Deianiram *abduxit*. ❌

 B. Grammatical questions

 1. Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.

 Dexamenus, Dexameni, m.
-Deamenum = accusative, masculine, singular
+Dexamenum = accusative, masculine, singular

 2. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.

 Deianira, Deianirae, f.
 Deianiram = accusative, feminine, singular

 3. Identify the form abesset, and explain why it is this tense and mood.

-It is imperfect subjunctive because the action is in the process of occuring but might not be actually happening
+It is imperfect subjunctive because the action is in the process of occuring but might not be actually happening ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
+Use the flow chart on our review pages if you like.*

 4. Identify the form uenisset, and explain why it is this tense and mood.

-3rd person, singular, pluperfect, subjunctive, active It is subjunctive pluperfect because the action expressed by the verb occured before the action of the independent clause did
+3rd person, singular, pluperfect, subjunctive, active It is subjunctive pluperfect because the action expressed by the verb occured before the action of the independent clause did ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
+Use the flow chart on our review pages if you like.*

 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?

-3rd person, singular, perfect, indicative, passive Look at the 4th principle part
+3rd person, singular, perfect, indicative, passive Look at the 4th principle part ❌ *Tell me the word you look under in the dictionary*

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.